ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/menus.md

 Source: http://menus.nypl.org/data
 The data is in public domain.

-The data is from library's may be incomplete and difficult for statistical analysis.
+The data is from library's archive and it may be incomplete and difficult for statistical analysis.
 Nevertheless it is also very yummy.
 The size is just 1.3 million records about dishes in the menus (a very small data volume for ClickHouse, but it's still a good example).

 ## Download the Dataset